peter-sattler/money-transfer-ui/README.md

 ## Assumptions / Limitations

-:moneybag: I did NOT strive for cross-browser compatibility (tested on Safari only)
+:moneybag: I did NOT strive for cross-browser compatibility (tested on Safari only).
-:moneybag: Customer images are available for pre-loaded data only
+:moneybag: Customer images are available for pre-loaded data only.
-:moneybag: Bidirectional mapping of customer and account entities in the API layer forced the front-end to make separate AJAX calls for customer data and accounts data on the customer detail page
+:moneybag: Bidirectional mapping of customer and account entities in the API layer forced the front-end to make separate AJAX calls for customer data and accounts data on the customer detail page.
 :moneybag: REST service should assign account number.
-It should not be the responsibility of the front-end
+It should not be the responsibility of the front-end.

 ## Lessons Learned

 :moneybag: A surprising number of Looney Tune characters are MALE (law suite pending).
-:moneybag: For the final project, always begin a Google search using the phrasw “vanilla javascript”
+:moneybag: For the final project, always begin a Google search using the phrasw _vanilla javascript_
-:moneybag: <ins>AJAX CORS (Cross-Origin Resource Sharing) Issues</ins> - The port number of the web server (80) and REST service (8080) are different, so Javascript didn’t consider them from the “same origin”.
+:moneybag: <ins>AJAX CORS (Cross-Origin Resource Sharing) Issues</ins> - The port number of the web server (80) and REST service (8080) are different, so Javascript didn’t consider them from the _same origin_.
 I had to add a CORS filter to the REST service in order to relax these restrictions.
 :moneybag: <ins>HTML 5 Input Types</ins> - Both the new input types (*tel*, *email* and *date*) and built-in pattern matching worked as advertised, but did not integrate well with my overall error handling mechanism.

 Pete Sattler